qlik-oss/server-side-extension/examples/java/basic_example/README.md

 **In a command prompt:** Go to `basic_example/target` and run `java -jar basic-example-1.0-SNAPSHOT.jar --pemDir [some location]\generate_certs_guide\sse_<Plugin name>_generated_certs\sse_<Plugin name>_server_certs`.
 If you want, you can specify the port with `--port <Port number>`.
-Restart Qlik Sense Enterprise and go to the hub.